 Most private health insurance policies do not cover pre-existing health conditions so if you have received a diagnosis then you will need to discuss your options.
 You should still be able to benefit from health insurance but insurers may place specific restrictions upon your cover and/or seek a higher premium.

-A diagnosis for coronary heart disease can result in a range of treatments, including a combination of medicines such as statins (to reduce cholesterol), anti-clotting agents and drugs which help reduce high blood pressure.
+Diagnosis for cardiovascular diseases can result in a range of treatments, including a combination of medicines such as statins (to reduce cholesterol), anti-clotting agents (for blood clots) and drugs which help reduce high blood pressure.
 As CHD is a chronic, incurable condition these would typically be provided by the NHS, but there are some exemptions.

 At Chase Templeton we’re experts in understanding and explaining to you the ins and outs of private health insurance policies.
 If you’re at risk of heart disease or are just looking for a policy that will cover you whatever the situation, we can help – Contact Us today.